 Students who follow one of these tracks are required to study a modern foreign language and satisfy the international experience requirement.
 To learn more about the study track curricula, click on the links above or contact the program director Jonathan DiCicco, PhD.

-Most international relations students take a second major.
-History, political science, European studies, and international business are popular choices, as are modern foreign languages such as French, German, and Spanish.
+Though not required, many International Relations students take a second major.
+History, political science, European studies, Latin American studies, and international business are popular choices, as are modern foreign languages French, German, and Spanish.

 The International Relations major and minor are open to any student who has completed PSC140 with a minimum grade of C.